Music Can Improve Learning Engagement, Cognition

 Singing and other vocalization in music has also shown to have negative effects on concentration.
 In a study that compared pop music to classical, pop music seemed to distract students because of its lyrics.
 Classical music, being instrumental, did not have verses or catchy choruses to distract the students' focus.

 When selecting music for your learning experience, choose carefully.
 Always keep in mind whether the music overloads the learners' cognition.
 Can it be distracting?
 Also, choose what's appropriate.
 What emotion are you attempting to provoke?
 And, something I’ve personally dealt with: Even if you picked the right genre of music, make sure it isn’t too loud!
 Remember that your audience may be using earphones and would appreciate you not blowing up their eardrums.

+I regularly use music in microlearning videos (see example below).
 If you have any questions or comments about adding music to learning experiences, tweet me @mitchellwoll.